fpereiro/gotoB/tutorial/tutorial.md

 - Divide functions by type: 1) update view; 2) update state (through user input or not); 3) communicate (load or save) state to server (or localstorage).
 Order of calls:
    - update view comes always after update of state (but some state changes don't update views necessarily).
 But view change does imply state change.
    - communication can come before updating of state (load) or after (save).
 - The innovation: responder/listener.
 Allow a function to be called by a system that detects when its inputs change.
 Used for views.
 But also for computed state (state that depends on other state).
 But what's an example of computed state?
-With logic in the vfuns, it doesn't seem to be necessary. in a spreadsheet it would! // What do you save?
+With logic in the vfuns, it doesn't seem to be necessary. in a spreadsheet it would!
+Besides computed state, a much more common thing: when one thing happens, another should happen as well.
+This could be considered as computed state as well. // What do you save?
 Express views directly as responders.
 Also functions for saving state.
 For loading state, you write a normal function.
 - Must recycle parts of the HTML/DOM.
 - Group state in one place.